wagerc97/noxsensor-public/README.md

 Detailed description: [EN](/Descriptions/EN_Description.pdf) | [DE](/Descriptions/DE_Funktionsweise.pdf)

 ## Usage
 The device operates on the plug-and-play principle and is designed to run non-stop.
 The Raspberry Pi needs network access (preferably Wi-Fi).
-The user has sets up the device at the desired location and within range of the Wi-Fi network When the Raspberry Pi is supplied with power, the automatic monitoring program starts.
+Then the user sets up the device at the desired location and within range of the network.
+When the Raspberry Pi is supplied with power, the automatic monitoring program starts.

-To set up a fresh Raspberry Pi an installation script is provided in the private repository.
+To set up a fresh Raspberry Pi a script for complete installation is provided in the private repository.
+Only client specific customizations (e.g. alert email addresses, calibration intervals, etc.) have to be done.

 Maintenance will be necessary depending on the environment.
 Most likely because the plexiglass window panes in the 3D printed housing will wear down over time.